 Check out other happenings with the Washington Women in Jazz Festival here: http://washingtonwomeninjazz.com/

-Why do we need a Jazz Girls Day?
+Why do we need a Jazz Girls Day DC?

-According to music education research, jazz is a musical style that has not traditionally been encouraged for women instrumentalists (McKeage, 2004).
-There is a “gender gap” within the jazz art form, as evidenced by jazz bands consisting of less than 25% women, despite 50% in music programs, across schools and universities in the United States.
+According to music education research, there is a “gender gap” within the jazz art form, as evidenced by jazz bands consisting of less than 25% women, despite 50% in music programs, across schools and universities in the United States.
 Jazz Girls Day DC aims to ensure that gender does not get in the way of a young person’s desire to play jazz.
 Jazz Girls Day instills self-confidence, provides examples of other women as successful jazz performers, and gives networking opportunities to the youngest students who wish to pursue jazz.
 By instilling a strong foundation in leadership and performance skills, students can strive for excellence without boundaries.

 Source: McKeage, K. M. Gender and Participation in High School and College Instrumental Jazz Ensembles.
 Journal of Research in Music Education, 52(4).
 Winter 2004.